 Project overview

-The Rapid Response Connectivity Carrier (R2C2) is an easily-transportable 90-metre communications tower packed that enables communications in emergency response.
+The Rapid Response Connectivity Carrier (R2C2) is an easily-transportable 90-metre communications tower that enables communications in emergency response.

-The problem
+The challenge

-Climate disasters affect 217 million people every year.
 During emergencies, telecommunications networks are often destroyed resulting in connectivity issues that negatively affect productivity and efficiency in emergency response.
 Current solutions mean that responders are only able to communicate in a very limited area, resulting in thousands of responders confined to small spaces.

 The solution